OR-Dept-Environmental-Quality/dflowR/README.md

 This approach is [recommended by EPA][2] (although not implemented in DFLOW 3.1) and applied in USGS's [SWSTAT][3] program.

-The methodology for this function is based on the equations contained in the DFLOW user manual as presented by Rossman (1999).
+The methodology is based on the equations contained in the DFLOW user manual as presented by Rossman (1999).

 I have double-checked that this function produces values consistent